Matthew McConaughey: 2011–2014: Established actor

-In April 2014 Time magazine included McConaughey in its annual Time 100 as one of the "Most Influential People in the World".
+In April 2014, Time magazine included McConaughey in its annual Time 100 as one of the "Most Influential People in the World".
 In August 2014, the Lincoln Motor Company signed a multi-year collaboration with McConaughey for an ad campaign.
 The commercials, directed by Nicolas Winding Refn (Drive), featured McConaughey as a storyteller driving a Lincoln's MKC crossover.
 Shortly after the commercials debuted in September 2014, they were parodied by Ellen DeGeneres, Conan O'Brien, Jim Carrey, South Park, and Saturday Night Live.
 Overall sales for Lincoln increased by 25 percent one month after the ads debuted.
 The series of commercials starring McConaughey continued for several more years; during this period he also endorsed the MKZ sedan, MKX and Nautilus crossovers and Aviator SUV.

-In 2014 McConaughey received a star on the Hollywood Walk of Fame; it is located on 6931 Hollywood Boulevard.
+In 2014, McConaughey received a star on the Hollywood Walk of Fame; it is located on 6931 Hollywood Boulevard.
 Also in the same year, he shared star billing with Woody Harrelson in HBO's crime drama anthology series True Detective.
 For his role as Rust Cohle, he won the Critics' Choice Television Award for Best Actor in a Drama Series.
 He was also nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, which he lost to Bryan Cranston and the Golden Globe Award for Best Actor – Miniseries or Television Film.
 With his first Oscar win and the critical acclaim received for True Detective, "McConaughey seems to be tapping into something essential, remaining himself while stretching, getting older while staying the same age."
 Critic Rachel Syme dubbed his recognition and performances while taking on more complex, dramatic roles as "The McConaissance".

-McConaughey also played Cooper, a widowed father and astronaut in Christopher Nolan's science fiction film Interstellar (2014).
+The same year, McConaughey received critical acclaim for playing Cooper, a widowed father and astronaut in Christopher Nolan's epic science fiction film Interstellar (2014).

-2015 to present day: Career fluctuations
+2015–2019: Career fluctuations

 After finishing Gus Van Sant's 2015 film The Sea of Trees with Ken Watanabe, in 2016, McConaughey starred in two films, Free State of Jones and Gold, and voiced leading characters in two animated films, Kubo and the Two Strings and Sing.
 In 2016, McConaughey was hired as creative director and celebrity spokesman for Wild Turkey's latest campaign, to bring in more women and more international customers.

 McConaughey starred as Walter Padick in the 2017 Stephen King adaptation The Dark Tower, which received negative reactions from most critics.
 In 2018, he starred in the true life gangster drama White Boy Rick, which gained mixed reviews.
 In 2019, he headlined the erotic thriller Serenity, that also starred Diane Lane and Anne Hathaway.
 The film was panned by both critics and audiences after its release on January 25.
 McConaughey next had the starring role in Harmony Korine's The Beach Bum, a comedy also featuring Zac Efron and Jonah Hill.
 The film was released on March 29, 2019.
 In late 2019 McConaughey appeared in the Guy Ritchie film The Gentlemen, playing fictional cannabis baron Mickey Pearson.